Having A Second Baby, or Third or Forth...

 - Passion for parenting - Does the mother passionately want this baby enough to add to the demands put on her?

 - Fertility - If you are planning on having more children, fertility should be factored in.
 A women's body is at peak fertility in her early 20's, with a 20-25% chance of getting pregnant.
 There is a stark decline every year after that.
 A woman who is pregnant at age 35 and over is considered high risk in part because the incidence of birth defects and miscarriage greatly increases.
 At the age of 40 a woman's chance of getting pregnant is only approximately 5%.
 These numbers are a shock to many women, since there is societal pressure to pursue career goals first and family goals second.
-This leaves many women frustrated at having pursued their career and finding themselves infertile when they are ready to have have children. (see chart at right)
+This leaves many women frustrated at having pursued their career and finding themselves infertile when they are ready to have have children. (see chart above)

 - The dream of a large brood - Do the parents have a dream of a larger family and are willing to make sacrifices to do so?
 Having more children might mean fewer extras like vacations, violin lessons and eating out, but many large families care most about the family and those precious interactions between one another, feeling ‘the more the merrier’.